|Birthname||Andrew Samuel Griffith|

 |Astrology data||10°33' 20°35 Asc.
 15°36'|

-American film, stage, TV actor and gospel recording artist.
-Griffith enjoyed great success bringing his southern heritage to his roles in film, stage and television.
+American actor, comedian, television producer and gospel recording artist who enjoyed great success bringing his southern heritage to his roles in film, stage and television.
 His role as the humorous Sheriff Andy Taylor of "The Andy Griffith Show," lives forever in TV syndication re-runs.

 Griffith grew up a sickly child in North Carolina having to repeat the fourth grade because of early illnesses.
 Upon returning to school, Griffith learned how to get attention by performing as the class clown.
 He discovered a natural ability to tell stories.
 He went to college as a divinity student with an interest in music and after school, got a job as a high school music teacher.